ryankrage77/RandomWordGenerator/README.md

 ## How do you know they're pronounceable?
 Every time a new word is generated, it is sent to me for approval.

-Nah, just make sure no no more than two consonants or three vowels appear together.
+Nah, just make sure no more than two consonants or three vowels appear together.

 This results in words that are mostly possible to say, but you do get weird stuff like qx, db, etc.